 If you would like additional inspiration on how or where to extend your holiday please call us on 01453 844400.
-Alternatively, you can download a range of extension information sheets on our website, at www.mountainkingdoms.com.

 There are many ways you can extend you holiday to Bolivia with Mountain Kingdoms.
 We can book you extra nights in La Paz if you wish to arrive earlier or leave later than the group or we can suggest upgrades in La Paz.